AlexGeControl/Artificial-Intelligence-01-Graph-Search-04-Automated-Heuristics/README.md

-# Implement a Planning Search
+# Planning Search for Air Cargo Transport System

 ## Synopsis

-This project includes skeletons for the classes and functions needed to solve deterministic logistics planning problems for an Air Cargo transport system using a planning search agent.
+In this project, a planning search agent is developed to solve deterministic logistics planning problems for an Air Cargo transport system.

-With progression search algorithms like those in the navigation problem from lecture, optimal plans for each problem will be computed.
-Unlike the navigation problem, there is no simple distance heuristic to aid the agent.
+However, unlike the navigation problem for Pacman, there is no simple distance heuristic to aid the agent.

-Instead, you will implement domain-independent heuristics.
+Here domain-independent heuristics like ignoring preconditions heuristic and planning graph heuristic will be implemented and compared.

 ![Progression air cargo search](images/Progression.PNG)

-- Part 1 - Planning problems:
-	- READ: applicable portions of the Russel/Norvig AIMA text
-	- GIVEN: problems defined in classical PDDL (Planning Domain Definition Language)
-	- TODO: Implement the Python methods and functions as marked in `my_air_cargo_problems.py`
-	- TODO: Experiment and document metrics
-- Part 2 - Domain-independent heuristics:
-	- READ: applicable portions of the Russel/Norvig AIMA text
-	- TODO: Implement relaxed problem heuristic in `my_air_cargo_problems.py`
-	- TODO: Implement Planning Graph and automatic heuristic in `my_planning_graph.py`
-	- TODO: Experiment and document metrics
-- Part 3 - Written Analysis

-## Environment requirements
-- Python 3.4 or higher
-- Starter code includes a copy of [companion code](https://github.com/aimacode) from the Stuart Russel/Norvig AIMA text.

-## Project Details
+## Problems Overview
-### Part 1 - Planning problems
-#### READ: Stuart Russel and Peter Norvig text:

-"Artificial Intelligence: A Modern Approach" 3rd edition chapter 10 *or* 2nd edition Chapter 11 on Planning, available [on the AIMA book site](http://aima.cs.berkeley.edu/2nd-ed/newchap11.pdf) sections:

-- *The Planning Problem*
-- *Planning with State-space Search*

-#### GIVEN: classical PDDL problems

-All problems are in the Air Cargo domain.
+Here all the three problems are in the Air Cargo domain.
 They have the same action schema defined, but different initial states and goals.

+### Action Schema

 - Air Cargo Action Schema:
 ```